leleliu008/xcpkg/README.md

 - Please do NOT place your own files under `~/.xcpkg` directory, as `xcpkg` will change files under `~/.xcpkg` directory without notice.

-- Please do NOT run `xcpkg` command in parallel to avoid generating dirty data.
+- Please do NOT run `xcpkg` command in parallel so as not to generate dirty data.

 ## Using xcpkg via GitHub Actions